qiciengine/qiciengine/README.md

 ## Contributing

-Currently the QICI Core is a single bunlded JavaScript file (/lib/qc-core-debug.js) in QICI Editor, we will put QICI Engine project in GitHub repository for community contributions soon.
+Currently the QICI Core is a single bundled JavaScript file (/lib/qc-core-debug.js) in QICI Editor, we will put QICI Engine project in GitHub repository for community contributions soon.
 At that time, we will provide more detail on our guidance on how to contribute effectively to the project.

 ## Changelog